 The dry season is in June, July and August when the sun is strong during the day, but at night the temperature drops dramatically (from freezing point to 10°C).
 April, May, September and October are less predictable, with both rainy and sunny spells.

-Your stays at Cusco, the Sacred Valley and Lake Titicaca are at high altitude (2,800-4,000m).
+In the context of the Peruvian Andes Chachapoyas (at 2,235m) and Cajamarca (at 2,750m) are not at particularly high altitudes.
+The highest point of your journey will be your visit to Kuelap (3,050m).
 A small minority of visitors may suffer temporarily from altitude sickness.
 Symptoms vary; most common are mild headaches, slight nausea and breathlessness.
 If you don’t recover in a day or two speak to our representatives; in very rare instances it is necessary to descend to lower altitudes.
 Most people are unaffected and if you drink plenty of water and allow your body to acclimatise (don’t exert yourself or drink alcohol) in the first couple of days after arrival, you will minimise your chances of suffering any symptoms.

 Please refer to our Briefing Dossier for further information.